 A medical FSA covers eligible health-care expenses not reimbursed by any medical, dental, or vision care plan you or your dependents may have (but not health insurance premiums).
-An employer may set the annual maximum contribution no higher than \$2,750, per federal law.
+An employer may set the annual maximum contribution no higher than \$3,050, per federal law.
 You may submit claims for yourself and your eligible dependents, including your spouse, children, and any other person who is a qualified IRS dependent.

 The medical FSA operates much like a bank account.
 Deposits are made into the account in the form of pretax payroll deductions.
 You can withdraw funds from the account to pay for qualified medical expenses even if you have not yet placed the funds in the account.
 Withdrawals from the account are made using a flex reimbursement form.
 You should submit the reimbursement form and a copy of your receipt or bill to ASR Health Benefits, who will then issue you a check.
+Alternatively, your employer offers a more convenient method of reimbursement, a Benefits (debit) Card (see description below).
 You can manage your account at www.asrhealthbenefits.com.